Programmatic Advertising vs Google Ads:

 Google Ads Search is intent capture.
 Someone searches "project management software for construction companies" and your ad appears directly in response to that expressed, specific intent.
 You're there at the exact moment someone is actively looking for what you sell.
 The targeting signal is their own words.

 Programmatic is audience targeting across the open web.
 You define who you want to reach using behavioral data, demographics, contextual signals, and first-party audience lists.
-The platform finds those people wherever they are online, whether they're reading an article, watching a streaming show, or scrolling through a news site.
+Following industry standards, the platform finds those people wherever they are online, whether they're reading an article, watching a streaming show, or scrolling through a news site.
 You're reaching them before they search, sometimes long before.

 That difference matters enormously for how each channel fits into a strategy.